eviabs/Dicts/README.md

     ```
     There are 2 important things to notice:
     * On the constructor `WikipediaResults`, the parameter `error` must be set by the super class constructor: `super(error)`.
-    * You must override the method `getCount()` which tells to the objects how naby results are available.
+    * You must override the method `getCount()` which tells us how many results are available.
 In our case, there is a single result if the title is not empty.

 5) Now, we will create a layout for our data.
-This layout will be shoen inside the results cards.
+This layout will be shown inside the results cards.
    Under `res/layout` create an xml layout file called `definition_wikipedia.xml`:

    ```xml